Clarkhilly/Dexter_AI_Netlify/README.md

 This is aн AI chatbot built with the Gemini API, leveraging Vanilla JavaScript, HTML, and CSS for a seamless, interactive user experience.

 ## Features:
-AI-Powered: Utilizes Gemini API for advanced conversational abilities.
+AI-Powered: Utilizes Gemini API for advanced conversational abilities.<br>
 Simple and Efficient: Built with pure JavaScript, no frameworks required.
 Customizable Interface: Styled with CSS for easy personalization.
 Responsive Design: Optimized for desktop and mobile devices.